 The recent drop in the price of Bitcoin made tremendous noise and assured the widest public that Bitcoin is dying.
 Even if you missed the latest news, you’ve likely read about Bitcoin’s ups and downs in the past.
 Demand for Bitcoin is highly volatile, making the most capitalized virtual currency also the most unreliable store of value.

 What is the blockchain and why will it survive the Bitcoin crash?

 It’s time to untangle the terms Bitcoin and blockchain once and for all.
 A blockchain is a distributed public database of all transactions made by a network’s participants.
 The main point of this technology is that each transaction in the distributed ledger has to be approved by consensus.
 In other words, the majority of the database’s participants have to verify a transaction before it’s completed.

 A blockchain is a distributed public database of all transactions made by a network’s participants.
 The main point of a blockchain is that each transaction in the distributed ledger has to be approved by consensus.

 A blockchain allows strangers to exchange value in a transparent and trusted way without involving third parties like banks.
 And guess what?
 The blockchain isn’t all about money, let alone all about Bitcoin.
 The blockchain is primarily about decentralized records of events that are shared by all parties involved in the chain.

 The interest of innovative leaders including Google and Facebook proves that the blockchain will be a top global technology of the coming decades.
-Mark Zuckerberg recently announced plans for Facebook to examine how the blockchain might optimize their service.
+Mark Zuckerberg recently announced plans for Facebook to examine how blockchain services might optimize their network.
 The fact that some countries, including the UK, are even considering introducing official cryptocurrencies also proves that the markets for Initial Coin Offerings (ICOs) are no longer the sole interest of so-called miners and Bitcoin traders.